Financial Trauma

 Medical Bills

-Serious illness, injury, or chronic health conditions can create overwhelming expenses.
+Serious illness, injury, chronic health conditions, or out-of-pocket medical costs can create overwhelming pressure.

 Divorce & Legal Costs